 MP for Poole

-Declares two financial interests: donations and other support for activities as an MP; and gifts, benefits and hospitality from UK sources.
+Declared financial interests include donations and other support for activities as an MP (1 entry) and gifts, benefits and hospitality from UK sources (1 entry).

 Generated 21 February 2026